 - Add your domain to your GitHub Pages site repository

 - In your domain registrar’s DNS settings, create A records pointing to GitHub’s IP addresses

 - In your domain registrar’s DNS settings, create a CNAME record pointing to

 - Make sure there’s a CNAME file in the root directory of your GitHub repository containing

 yourname.com(your custom domain)

-May 15, 2018 edit: GitHub Pages now support HTTPS through a partnership with Let’s Encrypt!
-This is welcome news and greatly simplifies the process of serving your site securely.
+GitHub Pages supports HTTPS through a partnership with Let’s Encrypt!
+This greatly simplifies the process of serving your site securely.
 Just look for this clever checkbox in the Settings of your site’s GitHub repository.

 That’s pretty much it!
-In a couple hours or so, your site will be up and running at
+If you don’t see changes right away, give all your services a lunch hour or so to propogate.
+Soon your site will be up and running at